AntonovAnton/math.evaluation/README.md

 In version [2.3.0](https://github.com/AntonovAnton/math.evaluation/releases/tag/2.3.0) you can also use a `Dictionary<string, TResult>` as a parameter.
 This allows you to pass variables and their values in a more flexible way, especially when working with dynamic inputs or when the structure of input parameters is not known in advance.

+In version [2.6.0](https://github.com/AntonovAnton/math.evaluation/releases/tag/2.6.0) support for `ExpandoObject` as a parameter type has been added.
+This allows for dynamic binding of variables in a more flexible manner, no predefined class structure required.

 In version [2.3.1](https://github.com/AntonovAnton/math.evaluation/releases/tag/2.3.1) added `IExpressionCompiler` interface, which allows you to inject your own compiler.
 This is useful if you want to use a different compiler or if you want to customize the compilation process in some way.

 **MathEvaluator.FastExpressionCompiler** is an extension of the MathEvaluator library that uses the [FastExpressionCompiler](https://github.com/dadhi/FastExpressionCompiler) to provide performance improvements of up to 10-40x compared to the built-in .NET `LambdaExpression.Compile()` method.